-E-waste is among the most challenging waste streams that municipalities deal with.
-It presents a variety of problems, from the complexity of devices themselves to the hazardous materials they contain.
+E-waste is among the most challenging waste streams that municipalities deal with, and it presents a variety of problems for recyclers, from the complexity of devices themselves to the hazardous waste materials they contain.
 It is also one of the fastest-growing waste streams in the world—with an estimated 50 million metric tons generated in 2018 alone.

 However, despite these challenges, e-waste recycling is also on the rise.
 Today, Chicago offers a range of services and facilities to help residents and businesses deal with waste electronics.
 Here, we have compiled a list of useful information on how to recycle electronics in Chicago, helping to efficiently and effectively recycle all kinds of e-waste.

-In 2012, Illinois passed the Electronics Products Recycling and Reuse Act which aimed to, “properly address the recycling and reuse of obsolete residential electronic products”.
+In 2012, the Illinois EPA passed the Electronics Products Recycling and Reuse Act which aimed to, “properly address the recycling and reuse of obsolete residential electronic products”.

 In effect, this was a complete ban on the disposal of e-waste in landfills, with fines for both businesses and individuals caught disposing of e-waste improperly.